 The German company said today its partner Utopia Inc. agreed on an alliance with MetaScale to offer software based on the Hana platform.

 SAP is also using Hana to target the No. 2 spot by 2015 in the $22.5 billion database market that is dominated by Oracle, taking on providers including International Business Machines Corp.
-(IBM), Microsoft Corp.
-(MSFT) and Teradata Corp.
-(TDC)
+(IBM:US), Microsoft Corp.
+(MSFT:US) and Teradata Corp.
+(TDC:US)

 The Germany company wants to displace some of the Oracle database that’s sold alongside its applications and replacing that with Hana installations.
 Hana software to more than double sales this year from 160 million euros, SAP said.